 We encourage M.Ed. candidates who are currently working in public schools to take a DESE approved SEI course through their own district, if one is available.
+Candidates seeking licensure via a Master of Education degree may be exempted from the SEI course requirement if they meet one of the following criteria:

 - Pass the SEI MTEL (available in spring 2014)

-- Hold the ESL license
+- Earn the ESL license

 - Not seeking licensure in a core area (see list above)